ravendb/docs/Documentation/3.5/Raven.Documentation.Pages/client-api/session/querying/how-to-use-transformers-in-queries.java.markdown

-# Session : Querying : How to use transformers in queries?
+# Session: Querying: How to use transformers in queries?

 Transformers can be used with session queries using `transformWith` method.